GeoNode/geonode-summit-2016/logistics/index.md

 ### Entrance, Security, etc.

 Normal security procedures will be followed at the World Food Programme (WFP) Headquarters and Food and Agriculture Organization (FAO) Headquarters.
-If you do not RSVP by **November 21, 2016**, we cannot guarantee entrance into the conference sites.
-We will contact RSVP'd attendees and will provide instructions on how they should send a scanned copy of their passport to gain entrance.
+If you do not register by **November 13, 2016**, we cannot guarantee entrance into the conference sites.
+We will contact registered attendees and provide instructions on how to send a scanned copy of their passport to gain entrance.
 When on site at WFP and FAO, your visitor pass must be visible at all times.

 ### Other Notes